sighupio/fury-kubernetes-logging/katalog/opensearch-dashboards/MAINTENANCE.md

 - configured requests and limits
 - added prometheus exporter
 - opensearch-dashboards created with secretGenerator
-- security plugin is disabled, we expect security on the ingress level or configured manually
+- security plugin is disabled, we expect security on the ingress level or configured manually (in consequence `OPENSEARCH_HOSTS` is switched to http)

 [opensearch-helm-charts]: https://github.com/opensearch-project/helm-charts/releases